moazhar64/moazhar.github.io/README.md

 👉 https://moazhar64.github.io/moazhar.github.io/

 ## 👤 About
 I am a **Doctoal Research Scholar in Structural Engineering at IIT Mandi**.
-My research focuses on **microstructurally informed mechanical characterization of foam concrete** using:
+I am interested in Applied Mechanics with  emphasis on  **microstructurally informed mechanical characterization of foam concrete** using:
 - Fabric tensor approaches
 - X-ray CT and advanced imaging
-- Computational and finite element modeling
+- Finite element modeling

 ## 🧰 Technologies Used
 - HTML5